CosticaPuntaru/react-vs-angular/readme.md

 ### Angular2 uses typescript and its blablabla

-typescript = es7 + flow type + some oop sugar like interface and private stuff none will end up in production, none will slow down your app in production, all are well known standards for any programmer
+typescript = es7 + flow type + some oop sugar like interface and private stuff

+none: will not end up in production,

+none will slow down your app in production, all are well known standards for any programmer

 you can create a full big application with or without typescript you can create a full big application with or without es6